pypi/warehouse/docs/user/trusted-publishers/troubleshooting.md

   (pending) OIDC publisher.
 This likely indicates a mismatch between the OIDC publisher specified in the user/project settings and the claims represented in the actual OIDC token.
 Check for typos!
-If you're using GitHub actions, check if the workflow is using the same environment as configured in the PyPI publishers.
+If you're using GitHub Actions, check if the workflow is using the same environment as configured when the publisher was configured on PyPI.

 [reusable workflows]: https://docs.github.com/en/actions/using-workflows/reusing-workflows